 Mnemonics are used to identify the models and datasets in the table and the individual model/dataset displays.
 The following table translate the mnemonics:

-1 RECFAST is the code included in the Code for Anisotropies in the Microwave Background (CAMB) that calculates the fractional ionization of the light elements in the universe for a range of redshifts around z=1000 for the purpose of determining the cosmic microwave background power spectra.
+1 RECFAST is the code included in the Code for Anisotropies in the Microwave Background (CAMB) that calculates the fractional ionization of the light elements in the universe for a range or redshifts around z=1000 for the purpose of determining the cosmic microwave background power spectra.

-As mentioned previously, each model/dataset combination has an individual display page that shows the WMAP measurements of the cosmological parameters, with a link to a Postscript file showing the same parameters.
+As mentioned previously, each displayed model/dataset combination has an individual display page that shows the WMAP measurements of the cosmological parameters, with a link to a Postscript file showing the same parameters.
 These display pages also contain links to files containing WMAP's best fit Cl's, best fit matter power spectra, and Monte Carlo Markov Chains.
 The Markov Chain are supplied in a compressed tarball that contains a README file describing the contents.
 The spectra files contain: